nayr-ogladih/Finance-Project/README.md

 Python for Data Science and Machine Learning Bootcamp By Jose Portilla

-use of pandas, pandas_dataread.data, numpy, and seaborn for data analysis of stock prices
+use of pandas, pandas_datareader.data, numpy, and seaborn for data analysis of stock prices